EventStore/documentation/docs/server/v5/server/projections/projections-config.md

 ## Emit options

-These options control how projections write events.
+These options control how projections append events.

 In busy systems, projections can put a lot of extra pressure on the master node.
 This is especially true for EventStoreDB servers that also have persistent subscriptions running, which only the master node can process.
 If you see a lot of commit timeouts and slow writes from your projections and other clients, then start with these settings.